TL;DR

 TablePlus offers advanced data manipulation tools, including support for multiple data editors, filtering, and sorting.
 It provides a more powerful environment for managing data.

-Verdict: TablePlus's data manipulation tools are more robust and provide greater flexibility.
+Verdict: TablePlus's data manipulation tools are more solid and provide greater flexibility.

 TablePlus provides collaboration features like team sharing of connections and query snippets.
 It facilitates team-based database development and management.